kyegomez/zeta/docs/architecture.md

 * Design and develop the orchestrator: Ensure it can manage multiple worker nodes.
 * Establish a scalable and efficient communication layer.
 * Implement task distribution and retrieval protocols.
-* Test swarms for efficiency, scalability, and robustness.
+* Test zeta for efficiency, scalability, and robustness.

 ### **4.4 Apex Collaboration: Hivemind Level**
-* Build the Hivemind Orchestrator: Ensure it can oversee multiple swarms.
+* Build the Hivemind Orchestrator: Ensure it can oversee multiple zeta.
 * Define inter-swarm communication, prioritization, and task-sharing protocols.
-* Develop mechanisms to balance loads and optimize resource utilization across swarms.
+* Develop mechanisms to balance loads and optimize resource utilization across zeta.
 * Thoroughly test the Hivemind level for macro-task execution.

 ---